microsoft/virtualnodesOnAzureContainerInstances/Docs/NodeCustomizations.md

 admissionControllerReplicaCount: 1
 ```

-You will also need to ensure that the virtualdaemonsets crd and controller are not reinstalled:
+You will also need to ensure that the Virtual DaemonSets crd and controller are not reinstalled, meaning that only one release has the following flags set to true:
 ```
-virtualdaemonsets.crd.enable: false
+virtualdaemonsets.crd.enable: true
-virtualdaemonsetControllerManager.enable: false
+virtualdaemonsetControllerManager.enable: true
 ```
 It is also strongly recommended to update the values.yaml namespace used for deploying each virtual node configuration so each has its own unique namespace.
 ```